eclipse-archived/ceylon-lang.org/documentation/1.1/faq/language-design.md

 take the value `Nothing` in the covariant instantiation of the invariant type.)

-We don't love use-site variance, but at least its simpler and cleaner in Ceylon than in Java.
+We don't love use-site variance, but at least it's simpler and cleaner in Ceylon than in Java.

 ### Type classes